 One of the biggest reasons why homeowners switch to ductless cooling and heating is overall cost savings.
 In recent years, utility costs across the country have skyrocketed.
 When a home’s temperature depends upon an inefficient system, monthly bills can quickly climb out of control.
 Ductless systems operate on less power – they are smaller than traditional forced-air systems, and because the temperature-controlled air is delivered directly into a room, there is no loss in efficiency.
 Multi-split systems also allow homeowners to create “zones” in their home, which means they no longer have to cool or heat rooms that aren’t occupied.

 In addition to saving money on utilities, homeowners may also be eligible for tax credits or utility rebates for the year they install a ductless system.
-There are many programs at the federal, state and local level that allow homeowners and businesses to take is it legal to buy ativan online advantage of these additional savings.
+There are many programs at the federal, state and local level that allow homeowners and businesses to take advantage of these additional savings.

 Often, the quality of indoor air can be lower than the quality of outdoor air.
 With traditional HVAC systems, air ducts must be professionally cleaned on a regular basis, and even after cleaning, dust and allergens are left behind.
 Ductless systems, on the other hand, offer multi-stage filtration that can drastically reduce dust, bacteria, pollen, allergens and other particulates in the air.